 Augmented intelligence and machine learning (AIML) are changing the face of healthcare, but there are many barriers to their adoption.
 We are interested in completing a small quality improvement study aiming to assess the degree to which our clinical staff at our clinic utilize AIML in their work while using AIML as part of the study methodology.
 The study will take place at Children's Neurodevelopment Center, a multidisciplinary pediatric clinic with developmental behavioral pediatricians, neurologists, geneticists, psychologists, social workers, pharmacologists, nutritionists, genetic counselors, service coordinators, nurses, MAs, and multidisciplinary trainees among the clinical staff.
 The goals of the research project are (1) to assess how people are using AIML in their clinical work, (2) to utilize AIML as part of the study methodology, and (3) reflect on the role that AIML had in the generation of the research.
+The student will be expected to be first author on a poster and propose a project that builds upon this one.
 The student will also have the opportunity to shadow CNDC staff (especially Dr. Pievsky and others in the developmental behavioral pediatrics department) and participate in other research projects that Dr. Pievsky is working on.
 Please refer to her Researchers@Brown page for more information.
 Required skills: Basic computer science knowledge (either from a beginner course or from previous experience), strong organizational skills, an interest in learning about the research process, credentialing as an intern at Lifespan OR the ability to begin the credentialing process prior to the start of the summer Preferred skills: Background knowledge of how to conduct research (either through past experience or coursework), interest in child development Is this project for more than one student: No Anita Shukla Department: School of Engineering Project Type: Research Project Title: Bacteria-responsive microneedles for the treatment of antibiotic-resistant biofilm infections Project Description: